BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 Below are listed some nice features that MCM provides to mod authors:
 > • ***Easy to use***: MCM provides a simple and intuitive way to define your mod's settings.
 Integrating MCM into your mod only requires creating a simple blueprint JSON file and replacing a few lines of code;
 >
-> • ***UI without writing client-side code***: MCM handles the UI for you, so you don't have to write any client-side code or learn the IMGUI API to display your mod's settings, since IMGUI is only available on the client-side.
+> • ***UI without writing client-side code***: MCM handles the UI for you, so you don't have to write any client-side code or learn the IMGUI API to display your mod's settings, since IMGUI is only available on the client side.
 >
 > • ***Simplifies settings management***: MCM takes care of saving and loading your mod's settings automatically, so you don't have to build an entire configuration system to manage JSON files.
 MCM has 8k+ lines of code so that ***you*** don't have to deal with that.
 >